WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

             return base.Run();
         }
     }
+    ```

-1. If using external hardware, you'll need to add the relevant Meadow nuget packages and initialize the drivers in the `Initialize` method - for example:
+1. If using external hardware, you'll need to add the relevant Meadow nuget packages and initialize the drivers in the `Initialize` method:

     ```csharp
     using Meadow;